marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 <br /><sub>"XSS flaws occur whenever an application includes untrusted data in a new web page without proper validation or escaping, or updates an existing web page with user-supplied data using a browser API that can create HTML or JavaScript.
 XSS allows attackers to execute scripts in the victim's browser which can hijack user sessions, deface web sites, or redirect the user to malicious sites."</sub>
 <br /><pre>as OWASP A7</pre>

-There is not really proper escaping for user input data.
+There is not quite good escaping for user input data.
 For one of forms (phone-field).

 Which goes be under the table of all listeners.